-Internship hours are flexible, averaging 12–15 hours per week over the course of approximately four months for a total of at least 200 hours.
-At the completion of the internship, interns receive a $1,200 stipend, $200 worth of discounted Coffee House titles, and a discount on all future purchases.
+Internship hours are flexible, averaging 7 to 10 hours per week over the course of four months for a total of 120 hours.
+At the completion of the internship, interns receive a stipend of $1800, $100 worth of discounted Coffee House titles, and a discount on all future purchases.
 Internships are intended as fixed-length, educational experiences and should not be interpreted as job training.
 Interns are not entitled to or guaranteed employment upon the completion of the internship, but they are welcome to apply for open positions at the press at any time.
-Please note that the internship takes place at our Minneapolis office and cannot be done remotely.

 How to apply

 - Applications are accepted January 15–March 1 for summer internships lasting May through August.

 - Applications are accepted June 1–July 5 for fall internships lasting September through December.